This is a step by step guide shows how to install and use Scrcpy, the Android screen mirroring and remote control application, in Ubuntu desktop.

 adb connect 192.168.0.150:7676

 Here, change port number 7676 and the Android’s IP address accordingly!
-When done successfully, you can then remove the USB cable.
+For the wireless mode, you can then remove the USB cable after connection done.

 2. If the previous steps go well without any error!
 You can now start scrcpy by searching from either start menu or GNOME overview depends on your desktop environment.